L4LabUA/scivocab/README.md

     docker-compose up --build -d

+You can then view the webpage at http://127.0.0.1:5001 (if you are running it on your local computer).
 If you want to run the app in the foreground rather than as a background process (e.g. for development purposes), omit the `-d` flag (`-d` stands for 'detached').

 To bring down the webapp safely, run